-In our previous post, we explained the importance of maintaining and testing equipment, this time, we're looking specifically at fire extinguisher servicing and how it's making the world a better place.
+In this post we're looking specifically at fire extinguisher servicing and how it's making the world a better place.

 A bold statement, we know.
 But it's true, and here's why...